 Hades tells a story in a unique way, and it certainly wouldn’t work for every game.
 Cliff hangers tend to happen at the end of a story.
 In Hades, they happen all the time.
 As Zagreus’s frustration mounts, so too will yours as you must complete a run to expose each small piece of the puzzle.

 Yet the game’s combat is so solid, it never feels like a chore.
 There is always some new upgrade to pursue.
-Usually at the behest of a self-imposed challenge you can choose to apply in order to unlock the said reward, via a special challenge system that pushes you to experiment.
+Usually, at the behest of a self-imposed challenge, you can choose to apply in order to unlock the said reward, via a special challenge system that pushes you to experiment.

 Hades is all about mastery through repetition but it does so in a way that doesn’t feel repetitive.
-In part due to its excellent gameplay design, but also due to its wide array of personalities voiced by a great cast that bring them to life with far more dialogue than you would expect.
+In part due to its excellent gameplay design, but also due to its wide array of personalities voiced by a great cast that brings them to life with far more dialogue than you would expect.

 Hade’s replay value is truly astronomical, and this is a review I’d rather stop writing to go play it instead.
 But its reliance on repetition does have a few pitfalls.

 The enemy variety is lacking.
 It feels weird to say that because the game has a ton of enemy types, all of which are designed very well.
-However, for the number of times you need to replay Hades it could really use even more.
+However, for the number of times you need to replay Hades, it could really use even more.
 You will undoubtedly grow tired of some of them.

 This is especially apparent with the bosses.
 There is a “slight” variation of some of them, but it’s not massive in most cases, and you have to fight them every, single run.
 Granted, that’s also kind of the point.
 You are supposed to master how these bosses work, and your playstyle is obviously different each run.
 The boss fights themselves are expertly designed though.

 But it does wear sometimes.
-In my case I am incredibly exhausted of the boss on world three.
+In my case, I am incredibly exhausted of the boss on world three.
 It has no variance that I’ve discovered, and I tire of fighting them every single run.
 Given how the game works and how my playstyle is still different, I still lose to it sometimes.
 But even a couple more boss types per world would make a drastic difference in my enjoyment.

 I also have an issue with the 4th layer of the Underworld.
 It follows a different design principle from the rest of the game and feels rickety and less cohesive.
 The enemies aren’t as fun to fight.
 It introduces a frustrating poison effect, and it just feels less polished than the rest of the game.
 I try to rush through it every run.

 Hades is a game that should probably be awful.
 Rogue-lites in general, are all about replaying them, but Hade’s lights that concept up with hellfire and brimstone.
-It would be awful, if Supergiant games hadn’t crafted it with enough skill to make Hephaestus blush.
+It would be awful if Supergiant games hadn’t crafted it with enough skill to make Hephaestus blush.

 The gameplay is polished to a shine that could petrify Medusa with a single glance, and the storytelling works in such a masterful way that even the three Fates would be ashamed for not thinking of it first.

-Like the mythology it’s based on, Hades gameplay is as sharp as Poseidon’s trident and as wise as Athena’s wit.
+Like the mythology it’s based on, Hades’ gameplay is as sharp as Poseidon’s trident and as wise as Athena’s wit.
 Its world incorporates characters from Greek mythology in such a way that should excite any fan of the myth.
 Those particularly keen on the subject will truly appreciate the game’s cleverness.

 Everyone knows who Zeus and Hades are, but the subject matter also allows you to interact with characters such as Orpheus, Eurydice, and Sisyphus.
 Plus the game’s depiction of Cerberus is sure to bring a smile (hint, you can pet the dog).